pankaj-joshi4467/Crave-Cart/README.md

 Axios: For making HTTP requests from the frontend to the backend.
 Mongoose: For data modeling and working with MongoDB in an object-oriented way.
 bcrypt: For hashing passwords and ensuring secure authentication.

+Future Improvements

+Payment Integration: Adding payment gateways like Stripe or PayPal for handling online transactions.

+Order Tracking: Implementing real-time order tracking for users to see the status of their orders.

+Notifications: Adding email or SMS notifications to keep users informed about their order status.

+Acknowledgments:

+I would like to thank the team at Vilearnx Advanced Technologies for their guidance and support throughout this project.
+This internship provided me with invaluable experience in working with the MERN stack and tackling real-world development challenges.